Health advice overload: What should we believe?

 2. IS IT IMPORTANT?

-Use Pettigrew and Roberts’ idea of salience, or how important something is.
-Basically, does what you’re investigating even matter?
+Does what you’re investigating even matter?
 And why?
 Do we actually care about taking 10,000 steps a day, or whether we have 35 or 40 grams of protein?
 In the grand scheme of our lives, how much does it really matter?

 3. THREE WISE THOUGHTS